Stay Safe from drowning this Summer

 - The average aquatic facility creates $2.72 million a year for a community

-The Value of Learning CPR
+The importance of Learning First Aid and CPR

 It’s well known that bystanders are often the first people available to help a crowning victim, especially a child.
 As a result, knowing CPR is invaluable.
 It is important to not only get certified but to keep your certification current.
 In an emergency, every minute counts.
 Remember, you are instrumental in keeping a person alive until paramedics arrive.
-So here are the top 6 important reasons why you need to know CPR:
+So here are the top 6 important reasons why you need to learn CPR

 1: CPR Keeps a Person Alive Until Help Arrives